abdusabri/bit-docs/content/docs/cli-remote.md

 ### Add a remote

-Add a remote to the local Scope.
+Add a remote to the local workspace.

 ```bash
 bit remote add <url>